OpenSourceSag/django-dash2013/readme.rst

 2. You can launch the server with this command: python manage.py runserver 127.0.0.1 --setting agile_board.settings.local

 3. You can now login to our interface by going to the address:
 127.0.0.1

-How to user it ?
+How to use it ?
 ----------------
 1. Log in to our interface